shahdelrefai/Devops/Docker/Docker.md

 USER <user>[:<group>]
 ```

+[!WARNING]
-==The user should be already existing on the system otherwise an error will occur==
+The user should be already existing on the system otherwise an error will occur

 - If no USER is specified, the commands are executed under `root user`, which isn't recommended from a security point.